Thomas Pringle (Royal Navy officer): The Peace, and the French Revolutionary Wars

 Pringle returned to Britain at the end of 1782, in time to capture another privateer in the Channel, this time the Légère on 11 December 1782.
 Daedalus was assigned to patrol the Shetland fisheries in 1783, before Pringle paid her off in July 1784.
 He is recorded to have recommissioned the hulked 74-gun third rate HMS Hero in October 1787 as a receiving ship at Chatham Dockyard, though had moved later that month to take command of the new 90-gun second rate HMS Impregnable.

 In May 1790 he was put in command of HMS Royal George, a 100-gun first-rate that served briefly as Admiral Samuel Barrington's flagship.
-In October 1793 he was given command of the 74-gun HMS Valiant, joining Lord Howe's fleet.
+In 1791, Rachel died and left some of her slaves to Pringle in her will.
+In October 1793, Pringle was given command of the 74-gun HMS Valiant, joining Lord Howe's fleet.
 Pringle was therefore present at the Glorious First of June the following year, where his ship had two killed and nine wounded.
 He was awarded the Naval Gold Medal for his part in the action, and promoted to rear-admiral that year.